luchob/monitoring-poc/README.md

 This project contains a small application which will serve as a foundation for an _eventual_ (if approved) session at jPriome.io, May 2018.

 ---
-**Current Status**: The project is under development and is the foundation for initial CFP.
+**Current Status**: The project is under development and is used for the CFP.
 Intensive improvements are expected after mid March of 2018 .
 The session agenda may be a subject of minor improvements.
-Any suggestions and ideas are welcome.
+Any contributions and opinions are welcome.

 # Session description and agenda plan